UselessPickles/ts-enum-util/README.md

 * [forEach](#enumwrapperprototypeforeach) method.
 * [@@iterator](#enumwrapperprototypeiterator) method (`EnumWrapper` is iterable!).

-### ArrayLike Interface
+### Array-Like Interface
-`EnumWrapper` implements the `ArrayLike`.
-It is usable as a readonly array of [EnumWrapper.Entry](#enumwrapperentry), which allows you to pass an `EnumWrapper` instance to any method that is designed read/iterate an array-like value, such as most of [lodash](#https://lodash.com/)'s methods for collections and arrays.
+`EnumWrapper` implements the `ArrayLike` interface.
+It is usable as a readonly array of [EnumWrapper.Entry](#enumwrapperentry).
+This allows you to pass an `EnumWrapper` instance to any method that is designed read/iterate an array-like value, such as most of [lodash](#https://lodash.com/)'s methods for collections and arrays.

 ### Guaranteed Order of Iteration
 ECMAScript does not guarantee a specific order when iterating properties/keys of objects.
 While many implementations do consistently iterate object properties/keys in the order in which they were added to the object, it is not safe to rely upon an assumption that al implementations will do the same.